Democratic Access Control

 Viewer does not support full SVG 1.1

-When a third party steps by and would like to use this system, it is now possible to inspect different attestation results: The one from the machine, the one from the administrator, and it would even be possible to compare the result with a desired state that he expects the system to be in.
+When a third party steps by and would like to use this system, he can inspect two different attestation results: The one from the machine, the one form the administrator, and he could even compare the result to a desired state that he expects the system to be in.

 From this intrusion detection use case we can see, that there is one missing role that we have to add to achieve the full potential of our NGI Assure project.